Thang Nguyen 555

 (pg102 of Terzani’s book lists an inventory by the University of Van Hanh, whose students collected: 1,525 carbines, 2,596 M-16s, 399 M-72s 174 M-79s and three boxes full of pistols.
 A week before we were collecting donations for refugees in flux from DaNang; student activists always collect something as it seemed).

-War got close to the waterfront.
+War at the waterfront.

 “Just get out of here”